pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Graves_2014.md

 The dataset used for the handwriting portion is obtained from the IAM Online Handwriting Database (IAM-OnDB).
 The IAM-OnDB consists of handwritten lines collected from 221 different writers using a "smart whiteboard".
 The writers were asked to write forms from the Lancaster-Oslo-Bergen text corpus, and the position of their pen was tracked using an infra-red device in the corner of the board.

+The database contains forms of unconstrained handwritten text, acquired with the E-Beam System.
+The collected data is stored in xml-format, including the writer-id, the transcription and the setting of the recording.

 The original input data consists of the x and y pen co-ordinates and the points in the sequence when the pen is lifted off the whiteboard.

 ### Preprocessing